dgruber/jsv/README.md

 An example would be only allowing jobs with a certain sizes (number of cores / slots requested) at a certain time.
 Another one would be adding a predefined dynamically created accounting string for each job.

+Note that the code is not really Go style.
+Is was kept as close as possible to JSV implementations available in other programming languages.
+But I'm thinking to make it more Go-ish in the future.
+So please vendor the library in your project to avoid complications.

 ## Why using this library?

 JSV helper functions are already available for Java, TCL, bash, perl etc. Go is a compiled language which does not rely on a external runtime system (JVM).
 It enforces strict typing and is simple and lean.
 This makes it an ideal candidate for implementing JSV "scripts" in little Go programs.
 Performance measurements also showed that Go is the fastest available option for JSV.
 This is critical since a JSV script is usually executed for each submitted job.